• Skip to primary navigation

 I like to serve this as a salad main course.
 The addition of quinoa really makes this a filling, balanced meal.

-If you're serving it as part of a larger meal it is a great addition to a backyard BBQ or picnic and goes well with grilled meats.
+If you're serving it as part of a larger meal it is a great addition to a backyard BBQ or picnic and goes well with grilled steak or chicken.
+You could also serve it with shredded rotisserie chicken for easy added protein.

 Pin This Easy Quinoa Caprese Salad Recipe For Later